morgoe/yogaruka/_includes/content/yoga/prices.md

 ### Concessions + Giving Back to the Community

-Concession passes are available for kids, all full time students, some part time students on low income at our discretion.
-They offer discounts of min.
-25% on the full price and can be purchased in studio only **upon presenting your student ID** and, if required, proof of low income.
+Concession passes are available for kids, all full time students, some part time students or pensioneers on low income at our discretion.
+They may offer discounts of min.
+25% on the full price and can be purchased only **upon emailing your student ID** or proof of low income/Centerlink card.

-We are also offering **FREE** classes for highly disadvantaged social groups: Aboriginal Australians, refugees and their children, homeless people of any extraction.
-Please [contact us](/contact/) to find out more and organise your free yoga training schedule.
+We will also be offering **FREE** classes for highly disadvantaged social groups.

+Please [contact us](/contact/) and let's talk.